dineth88/User-management-system/README.md

 # User-management-system
-Django, React based User management system with admin functionalities that has been intergraded with Tailwind also Clerk.
+Django, React based User management system with admin functionalities that has been intergraded with Redux, Tailwind also Clerk.